 Plan your visit

 - Saturday: 10am–5pm

 How to Get Here

 Taking the bus?
 Easily plan your trip online!

-From Surrey Central or King George SkyTrain stations, take 96 B-Line or 321 Bus to Surrey Arts Centre
+From Surrey Central or King George SkyTrain stations, take the R1 Newton Exchange or 321 bus to King George/88 Ave and walk five minutes to Surrey Arts Centre.

 If driving from: